March 29, 2021

-- Remote work – UFV faculty and staff should continue to work remotely wherever possible and should only come to a UFV campus for essential activities, for example, face-to-face teaching;
+- Remote work: For UFV faculty and staff this means continuing to work remotely wherever possible.
+You should only come to a UFV campus for essential activities, for example, face-to-face teaching.

 - Face-to-face classes continue: All face-to-face and remote classes will continue as scheduled.

 - Dine-in food service is prohibited except for dining facilities for student housing and cafeterias serving students, faculty, and staff at educational institutions.
 Outdoor patios are also exempt.
 People dining on patios should do so with their immediate household or core bubble only.